 Documents which are required to be delivered to the registrar must be drawn up and delivered in English (CA 2006, s 1103).
 An exception is made by s 1105 and the Registrar of Companies and Applications for Striking Off Regulations 2009 (SI 2009/1803), reg 7, where documents such as articles of association, contracts or foreign companies' accounts must be delivered.
 These can be in the original language provided they are accompanied by a certified translation.
 A Welsh company (see 3.6.2) may draw up and file documents in Welsh, and may file a certified translation into Welsh of any document that it files in English (s 1104).
 A document delivered in Welsh must generally be accompanied by a certified translation into English (s 1104(2)), but this translation will be supplied by Companies House for the documents listed in SI 2009/1803, reg 6 (CA 2006, s 1104(3)).
-Any company may deliver a certified translation into any EU official language of any document that is subject to the Directive disclosure requirements (s 1106; Companies (Registrar, Languages and Trading Disclosures) Regulations 2006 (SI 2006/3429), reg 5; Directive (EU) 2017/1132, art 21(2)).
+Any company may deliver a certified translation into any EU official language of any of the enhanced disclosure documents listed in s 1078 (s 1106; Companies (Registrar, Languages and Trading Disclosures) Regulations 2006 (SI 2006/3429), reg 5; implementing Directive (EU) 2017/1132, art 21(2)).